A (concentration-)compact attractor for high-dimensional non-linear Schr\"odinger equations: Introduction

 \subsection{Acknowledgements}

 The author is supported by a grant from the Macarthur Foundation.
-The author also thanks Igor Rodnianski for helpful comments, and in particular pointing out the connection to linear scattering theory.
-The author also thanks Xiaoyi Zhang for corrections.
+The author also thanks Tristan Roy for corrections and Igor Rodnianski for helpful comments, and in particular pointing out the connection to linear scattering theory.